microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Disable-WinGetSetting.md

 Disable-WinGetSetting -Name LocalManifestFiles
 ```

-Disables the use of local manifest files.
+This example shows how to disable the use of local manifest files.

 ## PARAMETERS

 ### -Name

-The name of the WinGet administrator setting
+The name of the WinGet administrative setting.

 ```yaml
 Type: System.String